t-more/BufferedSocket/README.md

 ```haskell
 readString :: BS.BufferedSocket -> Int -> IO s
 ```
-Thea readString funtcion can read both lazy and strict bytestrings.
+The readString function can read both lazy and strict bytestrings.
 But you need to provide the number of bytes to read.

 To read any other kind of data is is reccomended to still use these functions.
 And then use decoding methods to get the data format you want.